OSH Answers Fact Sheets

-When noise exposure stops, the person does not regain the lost hearing sensitivity.
+When the noise exposure stops, the person does not regain the lost hearing sensitivity.
 As the employee ages, hearing may worsen as "age-related hearing loss" adds to the existing noise-induced hearing loss.

-What are the characteristics of noise-induced permanent hearing loss?
+What are the characteristics of permanent noise-induced hearing loss?

 The main characteristics of noise-induced hearing loss are: